claceio/docs/content/docs/Configuration/networking/index.md

 storage_location = "$CL_HOME/run/certmagic"
 ```

-Test out the certificate creation.
+Test out the certificate creation by sending HTTPS requests to port 443.
 If the certificate is getting created, change `use_staging` to false.
 Let's Encrypt has strict rate limits, use the staging config to ensure that the pre-requisites are met before using the production config.

 With this config, certmagic is used to create certificates for all HTTPS requests.
 Self signed certificates and enable_cert_lookup property are not used when certmagic is enabled.